 Externship

 Students in the Summer Externship Program work on site at their field placement approximately 28 hours per week for a total of 172 hours; submit weekly journals and time sheets; attend individual conferences with their faculty supervisor; and attend weekly class meetings (remote, held on Fridays).
-In addition, students are required to attend the Monday, May 15, orientation program and one field trip TBA.
+In addition, students are required to attend the Monday, May 12, orientation program.

 Registration